 If you are a nonprofit, international development organization, or social enterprise, you must be collecting the data to have continuous learning and engaging donors.
 You also have to report your program outcomes to your stakeholders.
-Is your Monitoring and Evaluation system working for you to provide above needs to build compelling reports that align with funder's agreement?Today we will talk about five challenges of current monitoring and evaluation software and how to improve outcomes using continuous learning and improvement based approach.
+Is your Monitoring and Evaluation system working to provide the above needs to build compelling reports that align with the funder's agreement?Today, we will discuss the five challenges of current monitoring and evaluation software and how to improve outcomes using continuous learning and improvement-based approaches.

-While many nonprofits and social enterprises may have Monitoring and Evaluation software, often they are designed around a results-based framework.
-Results based framework is often tightly coupled between different programs, focuses on project management with a strong emphasis on collecting activity and output results.
+While many nonprofits and social enterprises may have Monitoring and Evaluation software, they are often designed around a results-based framework.
+The results-based framework is often tightly coupled between different programs and focuses on project management, emphasizing collecting activity and output results.
 These systems are often too simplistic or too complex.
 Either they focus on simple data collection, visualization, and documentation.
 Or some are sophisticated but overly complicated, with lengthy implementation, difficult to improve once implemented, and takes a long time to implement.

 Most monitoring and evaluation systems fail to provide scalable solutions to aggregate results regularly.
 Those that do may require a significant amount of customization or manual data aggregation.
 So without further ado, let's dive into the five worst mistakes to avoid when choosing monitoring and evaluation systems.

-Most organization’s monitoring and evaluation systems often designed on simple data collection.
+Most organization’s monitoring and evaluation systems are often designed on simple data collection.
 Often these data are activities performed by the program teams.
 So, year-end reporting to funder would be “1.5 Million Meal Served”, “250000 members served”, “9.5 Million Beneficiaries Impacted”.
-While these numbers look impressive, how do we know if these numbers validate an outcome and prove the mission of an organization?
+While these numbers look impressive, how do we know if these numbers validate an outcome and prove an organization's mission?

-Often these numbers may look impressive, it may be impossible to assess the true impact of a program.
-This is why the principle five of Social Value International says “Do not over-claim – Only claim the value that activities are responsible for creating”.
+Often these numbers may look impressive; it may be impossible to assess the true impact of a program.
+This is why principle five of Social Value International says, “Do not over-claim – Only claim the value that activities are responsible for creating.”

 Second, emphasis should be on understanding what changes – Articulate how change is created and evaluate this through evidence gathered, recognizing positive and negative changes as well as those that are intended and unintended (Social Value Principle 2)

-There are a plethora of monitoring and evaluation systems to choose from and some of them are really great and have been around for a long time.
-While choosing a system an organization should always start with analyzing their own needs in the short term as well as in the long term.
-Factors such as time for implementation and long term costs must be considered.
+There are many monitoring and evaluation systems to choose from, and some of them are really great and have been around for a long time.
+While choosing a system, an organization should always start analyzing its own needs in the short and long terms.
+Factors such as time for implementation and long-term costs must be considered.
 Many Monitoring and Evaluation software started in early 2000.
-Many of them began with a J2EE or Client/Server architecture and later were rebranded as Cloud-based software.
+Many of them began with a J2EE or Client/Server architecture and were rebranded as Cloud-based software.
 Often, these platforms take a lot longer than most realize, increasing implementation risk or longer deployment time and cost run-up.
-For that matter, Salesforce, which is the most popular cloud-based platform, can end up taking very long.
-We know of many organizations starting on this path taking over a year.
-Even if they managed to go live, our review found that their platform was giving them limited analytics and reporting.
+For that matter, Salesforce, the most popular cloud-based platform, can take very long.
+We know of many organizations starting on this path, taking over a year.
+Even if they managed to go live, our review found that their platform gave them limited analytics and reporting.

 Are you familiar with QuickBooks?
 A popular US-based accounting application?
 This is how most configuration based application looks like!
 They are easy to use, flexible, and yet comprehensive.

-Modern cloud-based must be best of the breed
+Modern cloud-based must be the best of the breed.

-Often an organization looking for Monitoring and Evaluation software.
-Often these teams do not have experience in defining monitoring and evaluation software requirements.
-Given that they hire a consultant with prior knowledge of monitoring and evaluation process.
+Often an organization is looking for Monitoring and Evaluation software.
+Often these teams do not have experience in defining monitoring and evaluation software requirements, given that they hire a consultant with prior knowledge of the monitoring and evaluation process.
 Often the external consultant starts with a monitoring and evaluation checklist and works with the organization to refine the requirements.
-The challenge here is that often consultants often may not have extensive experience with implementation.
+The challenge here is that often consultants may not have extensive experience with implementation.

-There are two challenges with this approach., They often come up with requirements such as project management, complex workflow, log frame-based reporting for activities.
+There are two challenges with this approach., They often develop requirements such as project management, complex workflow, log frame-based reporting for activities.
 Unfortunately, these kinds of requirements may not even be needed.
-And even if they are needed, often current cloud-based software has now evolved towards the best of breed approach.
-For example, there is a high probability of user adoption if they use online project management software such as Trello, Asana, Basecamp or monday.com compared to project management integrated within the monitoring & evaluation software.
-Best of breed based approach often increases user adoption, cost and implementation time.
-All you have to do is to make sure that the vendor can provide the right integration between two applications.
+And even if they are needed, often current cloud-based software has now evolved towards the best-of-breed approach.
+For example, there is a high probability of user adoption if they use online project management software such as Trello, Asana, Basecamp, or monday.com compared to project management integrated within the monitoring & evaluation software.
+The best breed-based approach often increases user adoption, cost, and implementation time.
+All you have to do is make sure that the vendor can provide the right integration between the two applications.

 Design a system that uses the theory of change throughout the lifecycle

-Theory of change or Log Frame is a great starting point for defining organizations, short term, midterm, and long term outcomes.
-However, these tools are not just useful for defining the right approach, but these approach needs to put in the action through a better data strategy.
+Theory of change or Log Frame is a great starting point for defining organizations, short term, midterm, and long-term outcomes.
+However, these tools are useful for defining the right approach, but these approaches need to put into action through a better data strategy.
 Often time, outcome and performance monitoring requires a well-designed strategy.

 - How are you going to design a stakeholder survey?